MonaRansing/EDA_Hotel_Booking_Analysis/README.md

 Total_people and Total_stay these two columns are added in given dataset Some rows are removed from columns adults, children and babies.
 ## EDA:
+The EDA is done by using 3 analysis Univariate, Bivariate and Mulivariate analysis.
+For the datavisualization following charts are used:

+Pie chart

+Barplot

+Countplot

+Heatmap

 ### Univariate analysis:
 **In univariate analysis following questions are tried to solve:**
 1) Which type of hotel is mostly prefered by the guests?